 The event is organized by the Office of Cuba Broadcasting (OCB) and will be held on Monday, September 12, and Tuesday, September 13, 2016 at the Miami Ad School, in Miami’s Wynwood Art District, as part of Social Media Week Miami, which runs the entire week, until Friday, September 16th.

-Cuba is a place that has long been catalogued by the organization Freedom House, as the Western Hemisphere’s most restrictive environment for information and communication technologies, and having one of the lowest Internet penetration rates in the world.
+Cuba is a place that has long been cataloged by the organization Freedom House, as the Western Hemisphere’s most restrictive environment for information and communication technologies and having one of the lowest internet penetration rates in the world.
 Just recently, the United Nations declared Internet access as a basic human right, and Cuba opposed the move.